-Ski area: Two-time host of the Winter Olympics, St Moritz has 350km of pistes for all levels, divided into three areas, all immaculately groomed from 1850m to 3300m.
+Ski area: Two-time host of the Winter Olympics, St Moritz has 350km of pistes for all levels.
+It is divided into three areas, all immaculately groomed from 1850m to 3300m.
 The views of the Engadin lakes and peaks are spectacular and the freeriding is awesome.

 Further rail trips include evening excursions up to the Alp Grüm where fondue is served.
 For the return journey, the lights are turned out and classical music is turned up as you gaze out at the moonlit scenery.
 Alternatively, take the railway to the top of the Muottas Muragi where skiing is not allowed (2,456m) and watch the sunset.

-St Moritz is also foodie heaven: a total of 266 Gault Millau points, five restaurants with Michelin stars and is home to the annual Gourmet Festival with famous visiting chefs.
+St Moritz is also foodie heaven: a total of 266 Gault Millau points.
+It has five Michelin-star restaurants and is home to the annual Gourmet Festival with famous visiting chefs.

-For the more energetic, apart from all the usual off-piste activities like snowshoeing and cross-country skiing, you can take a stomach-churning ride on the Olympia bob run – with a professional pilot and brakeman for safety – 80mph, 4.5 gravity and 75 seconds of pure adrenalin.
+For the more energetic, you can take a stomach-churning ride on the Olympia bob run.
+With a professional pilot and brakeman for safety, travel 80mph for 75 seconds of pure adrenalin.

 For everyone – skier or not – there is a fantastic sunshine record of over 300 days a year.

 Ski area: Bansko is a first-class ski area that has grown up above a traditional Bulgarian town.
 It has 65km of ski runs best suited to beginners and intermediates.
 Real skiers can take heart from the recent visit of the World Cup Alpine ski races.

-Non-skiers: There are two great day trips for non-skiers: to the stunning UNESCO-listed 11th-century monastery of Rila (1hr25) and to the wild mountain village of Kovachevitsa with the nearby hot springs (1h10).
+Non-skiers: There are two great day trips for non-skiers.
+The stunning UNESCO-listed 11th-century monastery of Rila (1hr25) and the wild mountain village of Kovachevitsa with the nearby hot springs (1h10).
 If you don’t want to go too far, the market in Bansko is fun.
-The resort also has all the usual alternatives to downhill skiing: ice skating, tobogganing, cross-country skiing, snowshoeing, spa, saunas and the obligatory Irish pub.
+The resort also has all the usual alternatives to downhill skiing.
+There’s ice skating, tobogganing, cross-country skiing, snowshoeing, spa, saunas and the obligatory Irish pub.